phalpern/WG21-halpern/vector-execution-models.md

     multiple models based on individual programmer preference would be very unwise.
- 2. Create a syntax and semantics for a vector loop consistent with the chosen model.
+ 2. Create a syntax and semantics for a vector loop consistent with the chosen model (see [N4237][]).
  3. Add reductions to the vector loop.
 Reductions are the only cross-lane operations that are critical for a minimally-useful vector loop.
  4. Publish a TS based on all of the above.
+ 5. Consider adding vector-enabled functions to the TS.
- 5. Add features to the TS for other cross-lane operations, limiting ourselves to operations that retain serial semantics.
+ 6. Add features to the TS for other cross-lane operations, limiting ourselves to operations that retain serial semantics.
- 6. Last and least:  Consider adding lockstep barriers and cross-lane operations that violate serial semantics and mandate vectorization.
+ 7. Last and least: Consider adding lockstep barriers and cross-lane operations that violate serial semantics and mandate vectorization.

 At some point along the way, we will probably want to add a